Edward

 sound, in that they will not cope with a wide range of power

-Steam Plants for the Control of Plant Auxiliaries proportional to
+in Steam Plants for the Control of Plant Auxiliaries

-the Steam Consumed," stated that, . . . "preferably the drive
+proportional to the Steam Consumed," stated that, . . .

-arrangement according to the invention is operated in conjunction
+"preferably the drive arrangement according to the invention is

-the steam producing unit."
-In practice, such conventional means
+temperature within the steam producing unit."
+In practice, such

-did not prove adequate.
-Very considerable experimental and
+conventional means did not prove adequate.
+Very considerable

-theoretical work was carried out before the control system
+experimental and theoretical work was carried out before the

 As described in Applicants earlier U.S. Pat.
 No. 226,096, water